danielteodorodt/danielteodorodt/README.md

+### Hi, I'm Daniel 👋.

-### Hi, I'm Daniel.
-A self-taught person passionate about technologies from different areas, mainly in the development area. 👋
+### A self-taught person passionate about technologies from different areas, mainly in the development area.

 - 🔭 I’m currently working at Wake Up Cobranças as CTO.
 - 😎 I have experience in several programming languages ​​like Node.js (JavaScript), PHP, C, Python.
 And also in relational databases Postgres and Mysql.